apache/flink/docs/content.zh/release-notes/flink-1.19.md

 ##### [FLINK-34007](https://issues.apache.org/jira/browse/FLINK-34007)

-Fixes a bug where the leader election wasn't able to pick up leadership again after renewing the lease token caused a leadership loss.
+Fixed a bug where the leader election wasn't able to pick up leadership again after renewing the lease token caused a leadership loss.
 This required `fabric8io:kubernetes-client` to be upgraded from v6.6.2 to v6.9.0.